AlignTrue/aligntrue/.aligntrue/rules/cli_testing_playbook_COMP.md

 # Warning: URL configured as both source and remote.
 Skipping remote push.
 ```

-See remotes documentation (pending) for details.
+**Note:** There are no standalone `remotes status` or `remotes push` commands.
+Remote push is triggered automatically during `aligntrue sync` when `auto: true` is configured.
+To add a remote, use `aligntrue add remote <url>`.

 **Automated test implementation:** Add this scenario to `layer-3-team.ts` using the `TeamScenario` interface.
-Test remotes status, manual push, auto-push during sync, multiple destinations with file assignments, and source/remote conflict detection.
+Test auto-push during sync, multiple destinations with file assignments, and source/remote conflict detection.

 **Git Testing Best Practices:**